 Slide Mountain Trail is a 6.3 mile heavily trafficked loop trail located near Big Indian, New York that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from January until October.
+The trail offers a number of activity options and is best used from January until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash